 If a Proxy FQDN is used to generate Uyuni Proxy container configuration that is not a registered minion, a new system entry will appear in system list.
 This new entry will be shown under previously entered Proxy FQDN value and will be of Foreign system type.

-2.2.1.1.2.
+6.2.1.1.2.
 Transfer Uyuni Proxy configuration

-Both spacecmdcommand and web UI ways generate configuration archive.
+Both spacecmd command and Web UI ways generate a configuration archive.
 This archive needs to be made available on container host.

-Transfer this generated archive to the container host and extract it to configuration directory (by default /etc/uyuni/proxy).
+Transfer this generated archive to the container host.